Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 Educational video of the anatomy of the axillary, brachial arteries and their branches

 The radial nerve is formed from the posterior bundle of the brachial plexus and is a derivative of the ventral branches of the CV - CVIII spinal nerves.
-Along the back wall of the armpit, the nerve descends, being behind the axillary artery and located sequentially on the abdomen subscapularis and on tendons latissimus dorsi back and teres major muscle.
-Having reached the brachio-muscular angle between the inner part of the shoulder and the lower edge of the posterior wall of the armpit, the radial nerve is adjacent to the dense connective tissue ribbon formed by the connection of the lower edge of the latissimus dorsi muscle and the posterior tendon part of the long head of the triceps brachii muscle.
-Here is a place of possible, especially external, compression of the radial nerve.
-Further, the nerve lies directly on the humerus in the groove of the radial nerve, otherwise called the spiral groove.
-This groove is limited by the places of attachment to the bone of the external and internal heads of the triceps muscle of the shoulder.
-This forms the canal of the radial nerve, also called the spiral, brachioradial or brachiomuscular canal.
-In it, the nerve describes a spiral around the humerus, passing from the inside and posteriorly in the anterior-outer direction.
+The nerve descends along the posterior wall of the axilla, located behind the axillary artery and located sequentially on the abdomen subscapularis muscle and on tendons latissimus muscle back and teres major muscle.
+Having reached the brachiomuscular angle between internal part shoulder and the lower edge of the posterior wall of the axilla, the radial nerve is adjacent to a dense connective tissue band formed by the connection of the lower edge of the latissimus dorsi muscle and the posterior tendon of the long head of the triceps brachii muscle.
+Here is the site of possible, especially external, compression of the radial nerve.
+The nerve then lies directly on the humerus in the groove of the radial nerve, otherwise called the spiral groove.
+This groove is limited by the places of attachment to the bone of the external and internal heads of the triceps brachii muscle.
+This forms the radial nerve canal, also called the spiral, brachioradial or brachiomuscular canal.
+In it, the nerve describes a spiral around the humerus, passing from the inside and back in the anteriolateral direction.
 The spiral canal is the second site of potential compression of the radial nerve.
-From it on the shoulder, branches approach the triceps muscle of the shoulder and the ulnar muscle.
+From it on the shoulder branches go to the triceps brachii muscle and the olecranon muscle.
 These muscles extend the upper limb at the elbow joint.

-A test to determine their sips: the subject is asked to unbend a limb that is slightly bent at the elbow joint; the examiner resists this movement and palpates the contracted muscle.
+A test to determine their strength: the examinee is asked to straighten a limb that is previously slightly bent at the elbow joint; the examiner resists this movement and palpates the contracted muscle.

 The radial nerve at the level of the outer edge of the shoulder at the border of the middle and lower thirds of the shoulder changes the direction of its course, turns in front, pierces the external intermuscular septum, passing into the anterior compartment of the shoulder.
 Here the nerve is especially vulnerable to compression.
-Below, the nerve passes through the initial part of the brachioradialis muscle: it innervates it and the long radial extensor of the hand and descends between it and the brachialis muscle.
+Below, the nerve passes through the initial part of the brachioradialis muscle: it also innervates the long extensor carpi radialis and descends between it and the brachialis muscle.

-The brachioradialis muscle (innervated by the CV - CVII segment) flexes the upper limb at the elbow joint and pronates the forearm from the supination position to the median position.
+The brachioradialis muscle (innervated by the CV - CVII segment) flexes the upper limb at the elbow joint and pronates the forearm from a supinated position to a midline position.

-Test to determine her sips: the subject is asked to bend the limb at the elbow joint and at the same time pronate the forearm from the supination position to the middle position between supination and pronation; the examiner resists this movement and palpates the contracted muscle.
+A test to determine its strength: the subject is asked to bend the limb at the elbow joint and at the same time pronate the forearm from the supination position to the middle position between supination and pronation; the examiner resists this movement and palpates the contracted muscle.

-The long radial extensor of the hand (innervated by the segment CV - CVII) unbends and abducts the hand.
+The long extensor carpi radialis (innervated by the CV - CVII segment) extends and abducts the hand.

-Test to determine the strength of the muscle: offer to unbend and abduct the brush; the examiner resists this movement and palpates the contracted muscle.
-Having passed shoulder muscle, the radial nerve crosses the capsule of the elbow joint and approaches the supinator.
-In the ulnar region at the level of the external epicondyle of the shoulder or a few centimeters above or below it, the main trunk of the radial nerve is divided into superficial and deep branches.
-The superficial branch runs through the brachioradialis muscle on the forearm.
-In its upper third, the nerve is located outward from the radial artery and above the styloid process of the beam passes through the gap between the bone and tendon of the brachioradialis muscle to the dorsum of the lower end of the forearm.
-Here, this branch is divided into five dorsal digital nerves (nn.
+Test to determine muscle strength: they ask you to straighten and abduct the hand; the examiner resists this movement and palpates the contracted muscle.
+Having passed brachialis muscle, the radial nerve crosses the capsule elbow joint and approaches the instep support.
+In the ulnar region, at the level of the lateral epicondyle of the shoulder or a few centimeters above or below it, the main trunk of the radial nerve is divided into superficial and deep branches.
+The superficial branch goes from the subbrachioradialis muscle to the forearm.
+In its upper third, the nerve is located outward from the radial artery and above the styloid process of the radius passes through the gap between the bone and the tendon of the brachioradialis muscle to the dorsal surface of the lower end of the forearm.
+Here this branch divides into five dorsal digital nerves (nn.
 Digitales dorsales).
-The latter branch in the radial half of the dorsal surface of the hand from the nail phalanx I, middle phalanx II and the radial half of the III fingers.
+The latter branch in the radial half of the dorsal surface of the hand from the nail phalanx of the first, middle phalanx of the second and radial half of the third fingers.

-The deep branch of the radial nerve enters the gap between the superficial and deep bundles of the supinator and is directed to the dorsal surface of the forearm.
-The dense fibrous upper edge of the superficial bundle of the supinator is called Froze's arcade.
-Under the Froze arcade is also the site of the most likely occurrence of radial nerve tunnel syndrome.
-Passing through the supinator canal, this nerve is adjacent to the neck and body of the radius and then exits to the dorsum of the forearm, under the short and long superficial extensors of the hand and fingers.
-Before reaching the rear of the forearm, this branch of the radial nerve supplies the following muscles.
+The deep branch of the radial nerve enters the gap between the superficial and deep bundles of the supinator and is directed to the dorsum of the forearm.
+The dense fibrous upper edge of the superficial fascicle of the arch support is called the arcade of Froese.
+Under the arcade of Froese is also the site of the most likely occurrence of radial nerve tunnel syndrome.
+Passing through the supinator canal, this nerve is adjacent to the neck and body of the radius and then exits onto the dorsum of the forearm, under the short and long superficial extensors of the hand and fingers.
+Before exiting the dorsum of the forearm, this branch of the radial nerve supplies the following muscles.

-1. The short radial extensor of the wrist (innervated by the CV-CVII segment) is involved in the extension of the hand.
+1. The extensor carpi radialis brevis (innervated by the CV-CVII segment) is involved in wrist extension.

 2. The supinator (innervated by the CV-CVIII segment) rotates and supinates the forearm.

-A test to determine the strength of this muscle: the subject is asked to supinate the limb extended in the elbow joint from the position of pronation; the examiner resists this movement.
+A test to determine the strength of this muscle: the subject is asked to supinate the limb extended at the elbow joint from a pronated position; the examiner resists this movement.

 On the dorsum of the forearm, the deep branch of the radial nerve innervates the following muscles.

-The extensor of the fingers of the hand (innervated by the segment CV - CVIII) unbends the main phalanges of the II V fingers and at the same time the hand.
+The extensor digitorum (innervated by the CV-CVIII segment) extends the main phalanges of the II-V fingers and at the same time the hand.

-Test to determine its strength: the subject is asked to unbend the main phalanges of the II - V fingers, when the middle and nail are bent; the examiner resists this movement.
+A test to determine its strength: the subject is asked to straighten the main phalanges of the II - V fingers, when the middle and nail ones are bent; the examiner resists this movement.

-The ulnar extensor of the hand (innervated by segment CVI-CVIII) extends and adducts the hand.
+The extensor carpi ulnaris (innervated by segment CVI - CVIII) extends and adducts the wrist.

-The long muscle that abducts the thumb of the hand (innervated by segment CVI - CVIII) abducts the first finger.
+The abductor pollicis longus muscle (innervated by segment CVI - CVIII) abducts the first finger.

-A test to determine its strength: the subject is asked to withdraw and slightly straighten his finger; the examiner resists this movement.
+A test to determine its strength: the subject is asked to abduct and slightly straighten the finger; the examiner resists this movement.

-The short extensor of the thumb (innervated by segment CVI-CVIII) unbends the main phalanx of the first finger and abducts it.
+The extensor pollicis brevis (innervated by segment CVI-CVIII) extends the main phalanx of the first finger and abducts it.

-Test to determine its strength: the subject is asked to straighten the main phalanx of the first finger; the examiner resists this movement and palpates the tense muscle tendon.
+Test to determine its strength: the subject is asked to straighten the main phalanx of the first finger; the examiner resists this movement and palpates the tense tendon of the muscle.

-The long extensor of the thumb (innervated by segment CVII-C VIII) extends the nail phalanx of the first finger.
+The extensor pollicis longus (innervated by segment CVII-C VIII) extends the nail phalanx of the first finger.

-Test to determine its strength: the subject is asked to straighten the nail phalanx of the first finger; the examiner resists this movement and palpates the tense muscle tendon.
+Test to determine its strength: the subject is asked to straighten the nail phalanx of the first finger; the examiner resists this movement and palpates the tense tendon of the muscle.

-Extensor index finger(innervated by segment CVII-CVIII) extends the index finger.
+Extensor index finger(innervated by the CVII-CVIII segment) extends the index finger.

 Test to determine its strength: the subject is asked to straighten the second finger; the examiner resists this movement.